DarkAtra/darkatra.dev/_posts/2023-10-28-fixing-online-gameplay-for-bfme2.md

 ---
-title: "Fixing Online Gameplay for Battle for Middle-Earth 2"
+title: "The magic behind restoring multiplayer for Battle for Middle-Earth 2 - Part 1"
 date: 2023-10-28
 ---